-The Office of Academic Computing and the Office of Administrative Computing supports students, faculty, staff, and the public in the use of information technologies.
-Academic Computing supports the instructional technologies, the student housing network, public computing resources, and email support.
+The Office of Instructional Design and Online Program Development, Office of Academic Computing and the Office of Administrative Computing support students, faculty, staff, and the public in the use of information technologies.
+Instructional Design and Online Program Development supports the instructional technologies on campus.
+The Office of Academic Computing supports the student housing network, public computing resources, and email support.
 Administrative Computing supports network architecture, network administration, and business systems.